Simbotic/simula/crates/simula_behavior/README.md

 // Set cursor at root, so it starts running commands.entity(behavior.root).insert(BehaviorCursor);

-// New entity organize behavior commands.spawn().insert(behavior).push_children(&[behavior.root]);
+// New entity to organize behavior.
+Inserting the behavior component into a new entity and pushing the tree as child is optional, just for organization purposes. commands.spawn().insert(behavior).push_children(&[behavior.root]);
 ```